ssorj/transom/README.md

   treated as templates, with `{{ }}` curly braces for template placeholders.
 All other files are copied as is.

-- Template placeholders are Python code, executed using `eval()`.
+- Template placeholders contain Python code, executed using `eval()`.
   The Python environment is defined in `config/site.py`.

-- The Python environment includes `site` and `page` objects and utility functions, for configuring the site and generating output.
+- The Python environment includes a `site` object for configuring the site.
+It also includes a `page` object and utility functions for generating output.

 - `.md` and `.html.in` files are wrapped in page templates defined in `config/head.html` and `config/body.html`.